dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

   conscious beings that aren't so much part of the "physical" universe? in other words

-  if you can actually identify the
+if you can actually identify the... ??

 could there be "beings" native moreso to the multiverse and some how they exist out of it (or within it or around it)